perfah/Rustland-old/README.md

 What is Rustland?
 -----------------

-  A **work-in-progress** tiling Wayland compositor written in Rust with the aim of flexibility and powerful customizability.
+  A **work-in-progress** window manager, or more specifically a compositor for the Wayland protocol, with features such as automatic window tiling and interactivity over tcp.
+Rustland is written in Rust and is aiming for flexibility and powerful customization.

   Rustland is currently in the alpha stage so it will probably not fit your needs just yet.